raspberrypilearning/dont-fall-through/en/quiz1/question_1.md

 ---

-In Unity, you can’t create a local two player game on one computer.
+In Unity, you can create a local two player game on one computer.

 --- choices ---

-- (x) False
+- (x) True

   --- feedback ---

   That's correct.
 One way to create a local two player game on one computer is to have the GameObject for each player respond to different keys.

   --- /feedback ---

-- ( ) True
+- ( ) False

   --- feedback ---

   That's not correct.

   --- /feedback ---